 It’s no longer enough to have engineering, the production floor, purchasing, sales, and service working independently to improve quality.
 Distributed systems are inherently inefficient.
 They’re a structural impediment to achieving your quality goals.
 An integrated approach that allows data to flow between each area is required.

-Quality management software systems offer a wide variety of functionality.
-Core functions and features often include.
+Quality management system (QMS) software offers a wide variety of functionality.
+Core functions and features often include:

 |Compliance Control||Compliance control features include documentation, planning, scheduling, reporting, and auditing related to adhering to regulatory standards.|